 Credit Image: DailyCaring.com

-Yoga provides many physical benefits to seniors including improved balance, (which is especially important for decreasing the risk of falls) and improved range of motion and flexibility (which is especially important for day-day functioning).
+Yoga provides many physical benefits to seniors including improved balance, (which is especially important for decreasing the risk of falls) and improved range of motion and flexibility (which is especially important for day to day functioning).
 These physical benefits combined can greatly improve overall quality of life and satisfaction with life - I mean look at those big smiles!

 You may find some of these descriptions to fall under a different life stage than I have listed here.
 These descriptions are based off of my personal experiences and experiences of those who are close to me.
 Yoga surely has infinite more transformative powers than I have been able to put into words here.
 So, please comment below and share how yoga has impacted you throughout your life!